The competition in job market is on its hike!

 Review your curriculum vitae.

-You will be surprised to know that 90% of the resumes get dumped in waste basket even before they are read full.
+You will be surprised to know that 90% of the resumes get dumped in the waste basket even before they are read full.

 The admission committee imparts 5-10 seconds to every resume they come across.
 A promising resume should inflict impression from the beginning itself.